 As a consequence, one cannot simply resort to scaling when comparing different flows over a plane wall; for the comparison to be meaningful, prescribing the value of the Reynolds number is also necessary.
-It is common practice (see, for instance, Monty et al. 2009; Sillero et al. 2013) to compare different wall-bounded flows at the same friction Reynolds number.
-However, not only this choice is discretionary, but also the definition itself of the friction Reynolds number contains arbitrariness in the choice of length scale (Jiménez et al. 2010).
-The choice of $h^$ made above seems reasonable, at least for Poiseuille flows (Jiménez & Hoyas 2008).
-The same convention is often adopted in literature for Couette flows as well, even though many argue that the channel full-width $2h^$ would be better suited than $h^$ as a length scale (Barkley & Tuckerman 2007; Lee & Moser 2018).
+It is common practice (see e.g. Monty et al. 2009; Sillero, Jiménez & Moser 2013) to compare different wall-bounded flows at the same friction Reynolds number.
+However, not only is this choice discretionary, but also the definition itself of the friction Reynolds number contains arbitrariness in the choice of length scale (Jiménez et al. 2010).
+The choice of h^ made above seems reasonable, at least for Poiseuille flows (Jiménez & Hoyas 2008).
+The same convention is often adopted in the literature for Couette flows as well, even though many argue that the full width of the channel $2h^$ would be better suited than h^ as a length scale (Barkley & Tuckerman 2007; Lee & Moser 2018).

-To set up a proper comparison, the framework introduced by Gatti et al. (2018) to describe global energy fluxes will be here extended.
-The framework was originally conceived to compare the same Poiseuille flow under different flow control strategies; here it will be generalized to compare flows that differ altogether.
-A criterion to set up a sensible comparison is needed: as in flow control, where one can compare at the same pressure gradient, the same flow rate or the same power input (Quadrio et al. 2016), multiple possibilities exist, none of which can be excluded a priori.
-In the present context, the Constant Power Input (CPI) criterion will be shown to provide some advantages.
+To set up a proper comparison, the framework introduced by Gatti et al. (2018) to describe global energy fluxes is here extended.
+The framework was originally conceived to compare the same Poiseuille flow under different flow control strategies; here it is generalized to compare flows that differ altogether.
+A criterion to set up a sensible comparison is needed: as in flow control, where one can compare at the same pressure gradient, the same flow rate or the same power input (Quadrio, Frohnapfel & Hasegawa 2016), multiple possibilities exist, none of which can be excluded a priori.
+In the present context, the constant power input (CPI) criterion is shown to provide some advantages.

-After introducing the flows of interest and the adopted notation in §1.1, the framework used to study the global energy budgets is presented in §2.
-It is then applied to a database of existing Direct Numerical Simulations, complemented by some newly produced ones, in §3, where trends of energy budgets with different Reynolds numbers are considered.
-In §3.3 a scale analysis addresses the contribution of the large Couette structures to the turbulent dissipation, and §4 contains a concluding discussion.
+After introducing the flows of interest and the adopted notation in \S 1.1, the framework used to study the global energy budgets is presented in \S 2.
+It is then applied to a database of existing direct numerical simulations, complemented by some newly produced ones, in \S 3, where trends of energy budgets with different Reynolds numbers are considered.
+In \S 3.3 a scale analysis addresses the contribution of the large Couette structures to the turbulent dissipation, and \S 4 contains a concluding discussion.